savatware/mapstruct-spring-addons/README.md

 The `@MappingMetadata` annotation fixes this issue.
 When declaring it on a mapping method, then a source file will be generated describing the mapping annotations on that method.

+Not only are you now able to access the mapping information, but you also don't need to use reflection and can benefit from the performance of compiled code.

 For example:

 ```java